dundd2/Y1-Introduction-to-Multimedia-Multimedia-Web-Site-Development/README.md

 # Y1-Introduction to Multimedia-Multimedia Web Site Development
-This is a website project created for Year1 G5039:Introduction to Multimedia Assignments -Multimedia Web Site Development on Nov 2023.
+This website project was created for Year 1 G5039:Introduction to Multimedia Assignments -Multimedia Web Site Development on Nov 2023.
 For more information please check the PDF file.

 This repository showcases my web development skills through a project completed for the Multimedia Web Site Development course, submitted on November 27, 2023.
 The project involved creating a CSS-managed personal website, adhering to human-computer interaction (HCI) and design guidelines.
 It highlights my ability to design functional, visually appealing, and user-friendly web applications, demonstrating my proficiency in HTML, CSS, and JavaScript.